dipy/dipy/doc/devel/intro.rst

 But - just pitch in - send us some code - we'll give you feedback if you want it - that way we learn from each other.

-Here is a priliminary `video <http://www.youtube.com/watch?v=tNB0sM7JJqg>`_  we made for the Summer Exhibition in London, UK for the celebration of the 350 years of the Royal Society in order to explain the main goals of our work.
-I hope you enjoyed it.

 And - welcome...

+If you are new to diffusion MRI and you want to learn more here is a simple `video <http://www.youtube.com/watch?v=tNB0sM7JJqg>`_  we made for the general public.
+I hope you enjoy it and apologies for the low resolution.

 .. include:: ../links_names.inc